-Many home remedies, such as cold compresses, calamine lotion, and oatmeal baths, can help soothe the uncomfortable symptoms of heat rash.
+Home remedies, such as cold compresses, calamine lotion, and oatmeal baths, can help soothe heat rash symptoms.

 Heat rash, also known as miliaria, sweat rash, or prickly heat, can appear anywhere on the body.
 It often presents as a red rash, or small red bumps that look like beads of sweat or acne.
 People may experience uncomfortable, itchy, burning, or prickly sensations.